-Preliminary evaluations indicate that speeds vary by the day of the week, and perhaps by whether the day was a weekday or a weekend.
-The research team examined whether the day of the week could be grouped into three types: weekdays (Monday to Thursday), Friday, weekend (Saturday and Sunday).
-The speeds exhibit similar behavior on most of the weekdays with a different trend on Fridays for most of the sites.
-Saturday and Sunday general had lower speeds as compared to weekdays.
-Some of the analyses considered day of the week and other day type to explore if one variable was superior over the other.
+Preliminary evaluations indicated that speeds varied by the day of the week, and perhaps by whether the day was a weekday or a weekend.
+The research team examined whether the day of the week could be grouped into three types: weekdays (Monday to Thursday), Friday, and weekend (Saturday and Sunday).
+The speeds exhibited similar behavior on most of the weekdays with a different trend on Fridays for most of the sites.
+Saturday and Sunday generally had lower speeds compared to weekdays.